hashicorp/terraform/website/docs/language/functions/fileset.html.md

 - `[CLASS]` - matches any single non-separator character inside a class of characters (see below)
 - `[^CLASS]` - matches any single non-separator character outside a class of characters (see below)

+Note that the doublestar (`**`) must appear as a path component by itself.
+A pattern such as /path** is invalid and will be treated the same as /path*, but /path*/** should achieve the desired result.

 Character classes support the following:

 - `[abc]` - matches any single character within the set